Livewell and Active Living - privacy notice

 Livewell has automated decision processing in relation to eligibility criteria due to the way it is funded.
 Applicants outside of the criteria will be automatically prevented from continuing to apply online if they are ineligible.
 Situations where automated processing will take place includes:

-- Stop smoking programme – must be a smoker with a Derby GP, aged 12 or over
+- Stop smoking programme – must be a smoker, resident of Derby city and/or Derby GP, aged 12 or over

-- Weight management – adults with a Body Mass Index (BMI) of 30 or over (27.5 for people of South Asian ethnicity) and registered to a Derby GP.
+- Weight management – adults with a Body Mass Index (BMI) of 30 or over (27.5 for people of South Asian ethnicity) and resident of Derby city and/or registered to a Derby GP

 - NHS Health Checks – aged 40-74, registered to a Derby GP and no pre-existing cardiovascular disease.